 Learn the tape reading trading strategy used by Jesse Livermore, one of the world's greatest stock traders.
+Tape reading is crucial for anyone who wants to fully understand the market.
 If you want to master the art of tape reading trading and use the same tactics that made Jesse Livermore more than $1 billion in today’s money read our guide.
 We’re going to reveal the wisdom behind stock market tape reading and more.

 If this is your first time on our website, our team at Trading Strategy Guides welcomes you.
 Make sure you hit the subscribe button, so you get your Free Trading Strategy every week directly into your email box.

 The story of how Jesse Livermore became one of the best traders on Wall Street is written in the best-selling book Reminiscences of a Stock Operator by Edwin Lefevre.
 In fact, Jesse Livermore was the trader who pioneered the tape reading trading strategy.

 More, in 1891 at the age of 14, Jesse Livermore started learning tape reading skills while he was working in a bucket shop (retail broker).
 He was so good at tape reading stocks and subsequently making millions in profits that these bucket shops started to kick him out.

 Yes, you read that right, the retail broker hated Jesse Livermore for his ability to successfully read the tape.

 If you’re scalping or day trading and even for trend following, you probably need to learn how to read tape trading.
 These market tactics can be used to fine-tune your entries and better time the market.